UPC/ravada/docs/INSTALL.md

 #Ravada user

 Add a new user for the ravada web.
-This command will create a new user (not admin) in the database:
+This command will create a new ravada user :

     $ cd ravada
     $ ./bin/rvd_back.pl --add-user user.name